Skip to main content

 /

-For the last several years, the NGA advocacy team has worked with other industry associations and public officials to successfully work new performance requirements for windows, doors and skylights into the ASHRAE 90.1 energy standard for buildings.
+The NGA advocacy team collaborates with other industry associations and public officials to successfully work on new performance requirements for windows, doors and skylights into the ASHRAE 90.1 energy standard for buildings.
+ASHRAE 90.1 is the most important code affecting commercial and highrise residential buildings, also referenced in federal law.

 ASHRAE 90.1-2022, published in January 2023, includes the following revisions: